 An employee is any individual performing services for an employer, the performance of which services constitutes, establishes, and determines the relationship between the parties as that of employer and employee.
-Employees for which Colorado wage withholding is required include, but are not limited to:
+Employees for which Colorado wage withholding is required include:

-- > officers of corporations; and - individuals, including elected officials, performing services for any local government in Colorado, the State of Colorado, the U.S. government or any agency or instrumentality thereof.
+- officers of corporations; and - individuals, including elected officials, performing services for any local government in Colorado, the State of Colorado, the U.S. government or any agency or instrumentality thereof.